-How common cases are treated under the Tax Value Method
+How common casessituations are treated under the Tax Value Method

-1.18 It's not necessarily apparent, just from looking at the net income formula (see paragraph 1.9), that it will produce the same outcomes as the current law but, in fact, it usually will.
-What follows explains how the current income tax law compares to the proposed Tax Value Method law in producing tax outcomes, and illustrates the discussion at paragraphs 1.11 to 1.17.
-How taxpayers prepare their tax returns in practice is expected to follow the same pattern as now (more on that at paragraphs 1.37 to 1.41).
+1.18 It's It is not necessarily apparent, just from looking at the net income formula (see paragraph 1.9), that it will produce the same outcomes as the current law but, in fact, it usually will.
+What follows explains how the current income tax law compares to with the proposed Tax Value Method law in producing tax outcomes, and illustrates the earlier discussion at paragraphs 1.11 to 1.17.
+How taxpayers prepare their tax returns in practice is expected to follow the same pattern as now (more on that need not change (this is further discussed at paragraphs 1.37 to 1.41).